04 — The Silence

 07 — The Story

-He watched a Palestinian Christian minister describe his mother being shot by a sniper — and then testify that Jesus Christ provided a better way.
-Something broke open that had been sealed since he was eight years old.
+He'd been an atheist most of his life.
+Then he watched a Palestinian Christian minister describe his mother being shot by a sniper — and testify that Jesus Christ provided a better way.
+Something that had been sealed for decades cracked open.

 He traced the Abrahamic covenant through scripture and arrived at the same theological conclusion the Palestinian minister presented on international television — independently, before he knew the minister had made the identical argument.